 The waiver request should include information such as the name of the project; the program or department impacted by the project (campus wide if it benefits the entire campus); the assignable and gross square feet the project involves; the increase, if any, to operation and maintenance costs; and a project description, with site maps or other information included when applicable.
 It should also include reference to the institutional master plan.
 The total scope of the project should be discussed if the waiver request is part of a phased project that will be completed in the future or if it complements or completes an earlier project.
 Institutions should not break a much larger capital construction program into smaller projects to avoid doing program plans.
-Program plan waivers for projects using the same criteria and scoring process.
+Program plan waivers for projects requiring capital construction funds money are prioritized with all other State-funded projects using the same criteria and scoring process.
 Institutions are not required to request a waiver from the program planning requirements for non-Intercept cash-funded projects under \$2 million.